 |Gun Length oa||309.7 in (7.866 m)|

 |Rifling Length||255.6 in (6.491 m)|

 |Grooves||(36) 0.046 in deep x 0.3759 (1.17 x 9.548 mm)|

 |Rate Of Fire||5 rounds per minute 1|

 - ^The original design requirement was for a rate of fire of 7 to 8 rounds per minute.
 On trials, the best rate achieved was 4 rounds per minute.
-During her battle with Bismarck, Rodney fired 150 salvos from her starboard battery at an average of 5 salvos per minute and 98 salvos from her port battery at an average of 3.9 salvos per minute.
+Some modifications were carried out afterwards, and these improved the rate of fire.
+During her battle with Bismarck, Rodney fired 150 salvos (one gun from each turret) from her starboard battery at an average of 5 salvos per minute and 98 salvos from her port battery at an average of 3.9 salvos per minute.
 During the first 9 minutes at close range she achieved 5.9 rounds per minute and an output of nearly 100%.
 In all, Rodney fired 716 rounds of 6" (15.2 cm) CPBC during this action.

 CPBC (1942): 112 lbs.
 (50.8 kg)

 |Propellant Charge||31 lbs.
 (14.1 kg) SC 150 2a|

 |Muzzle Velocity||2,945 fps (898 mps)|

 |Approximate Barrel Life||600 rounds|